jhwong97/WQD7005-Case-Study-AA1/README.md

 for their proficiency in handling diverse datasets and facilitating advanced analytics, provide the foundation for a comprehensive exploration of E-commerce customer dynamics.
 The details of the work are explained in this report

+## Objectives
+- To obtain or create a dataset which satisfies or closely matches the Alternative Assessment 1 criteria and related to E-commerce customers behaviour analysis.
+- To utilise existing tools like Talend Data Integration, Talend Data Preparation and SAS Enterprise Miner to perform data integration, data preprocessing, data analysis and modelling on the collected dataset.
+- To create decision tree, bagging and boosting model to predict the customer churn and evaluate their model performance via SAS Enterprise Miner.
+- To discuss the potential strategies to enhance the performance of the selected models.
+- To suggest potential business strategy for customer retention